Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Making Blinded Diffie-Hellman truly unlinkable

 The equational theory $E$ for the improved protocol is the equational theory $E_0$ in Fig.~\ref{fig_eqt} extended with the property expressed in Fig.~\ref{fig_blinding}, which permits scalar multiplication and signing to commute.

-It now follows from the equational theory $E$ that the check of the signature, blinded with some blinding factor, returns the message, blinded with the same factor.
-This property of signatures is used by the terminal when authenticating the card in our proposed update of the BDH protocol.
+It now follows from the blinding condition above and the last equation in Fig.~\ref{fig_eqt} that the check of the signature, blinded with some blinding factor, returns the message, blinded with the same factor.
+This property of signatures in the equational theory $E$ is used by the terminal when authenticating the card in our proposed update of the BDH protocol.
 The updated BDH protocol is presented informally in Fig.~\ref{fig_impr} and the corresponding formal $\pi$-calculus specification of the two roles involved is presented below.

 Our version differs from the original proposal in message $z_2$ sent by the card to the terminal, i.e. now only the (encrypted) blinded certificate is transferred.
 At no point in the protocol, can the terminal unblind the card's public key since the blinding factor $a$ is never revealed to any terminal.
-An existing instantiation of a signature scheme satisfying the blinding condition is described in detail in the next subsection.